cisocrgroup/pocoweb/frontend/public_html/doc.md

 documents.
 It is based on [PoCoTo](https://github.com/cisocrgroup/PoCoTo).
-Pocoweb consists of a backend that offers a REST API for the post-correction and a frontend that faciliates the post-correction of historical documents using a web-browser.
+Pocoweb consists of a backend that offers a REST API for the post-correction and a frontend that facilitates the post-correction of historical documents using a web-browser.

 Users can upload their OCRed documents and correct them in the web